eyasahli/Udacity-DAND-investigate-a-dataset-project/README.md

--# Udacity-DAND-investigate-a-dataset-project
+# Udacity-DAND-investigate-a-dataset-project

-Project Overview :
+#Project Overview :
 In this project, I analyzed the tmdb movie dataset and then communicated my findings about it.
 I used the Python libraries NumPy, Pandas , Matplotlib and seaborn.

 Why this Project?